joonarafael/unsecure-software/docs/security_fixes.md

-# SECURITY ISSUES
+# SECURITY FIXES

 ## Fixing [Issue 2](./security_issues.md#issue-2---a02-cryptographic-failures "Issue 2 - Cryptographic Failures")

 Replace plaintext passwords with hashed passwords in the database through the database control panel (behind button "_Let's do it_" on index page or route `/populate`).
+Login credentials remain the same, they are just stored in a more secure manner.

-Then, change the authentication logic within the _login API endpoint_ (file `/app/api/auth/login/route.ts`) to look like this:
+Then, change the authentication logic within the _login API endpoint_ (file [`/app/api/auth/login/route.ts`](../app/api/auth/login/route.ts "Open file")) to look like this:

 ```typescript
 ...